LinkedSoftwareDependencies/Article-System-Components/content/abstract.md

 which can be achieved by leveraging the power of Linked Data.
 <!-- Task         -->
-To resolve this need, we introduce _Components.js_, a semantic DI framework for TypeScript and JavaScript applications that gives global semantics to its Linked Data-based configuration files.
+To resolve this need, we introduce _Components.js_, an open-source semantic DI framework for TypeScript and JavaScript applications that gives global semantics to its Linked Data-based configuration files.
 <!-- Object       -->
 In this article, we report on the Components.js framework